 - 1. Demonstrate competency in a foreign language throught the 135 level.
 This competency is ordinarily achieved by successful completion of the three-course sequence: 115, 125, and 135.
 No course in the sequence can be taken pass-fail, corresondence, or by audit basis.
 Placement into other than the beginning course of the sequence is achieved by acceptable performance on the Foreign Language Competency Examination.
-Latin and other languages not in use will not be accepted. - 2.
-A five-credit internship with a company involved in international business approved by the Albers Placement Center. - 3.
+Latin and other languages not in use will not be accepted. - A five-credit internship with a company involved in international business approved by the Albers Placement Center. - 3.
 An international study tour sponsored by the Albers School of Business and Economics. - 4.
 A minimum of one quarter (15 quarter credits) of related studies abroad in an acceptable program.
 The course work must be approved prior to study abroad by the Albers School and Seattle University.

-Please note: 1.
-Students working toward a minor in international business are subject to the same grade requirements as students pursuing a major in business administration.
-2. Students applying for the minor are required to take at least 20 credits in international business at Seattle University.
+Please Note: 1.
+Courses used toward a minor in international business are subject to the same grade minimums as those in an international business major 2.
+Students applying for the minor are required to take at least 20 credits in international business at Seattle University.
 See policy for minors on p.
-43.
+42.